 What about your packaging?

-We kept the overwrap simple, recyclable and brown to use as little paper or dyes as possible – it’s there so the bowls stand up and you can find them in the store.
+We kept the overwrap simple and recyclable, using as little paper as possible – it’s there so the bowls stand up and you can find them in the store.
 The bowls themselves are compostable.
 The film is needed for freshness.
 Can you find all the bears?

 Where can I find your bowls?

-Please send us your questions and suggestions using the email function on this site or via our facebook or instagram pages.
+Please send us your questions and suggestions using the contact section on this site, or via our facebook or instagram pages.

 You must be logged in to post a comment.